sbabic/swupdate/doc/source/roadmap.rst

 The project supports LUA as script language for pre- and postinstall script.
-It will be easy to add a way for installing a handler at runtime written in LUA, allowing to expand swupdate to the cases not covered in the design phase of a product.
+It will be easy to add a way for installing a handler at runtime written in LUA, allowing to expand SWUpdate to the cases not covered in the design phase of a product.

 Of course, this issue is related to the security features: it must be